rhngla/rhngla.github.io/_posts/2018-03-22-Setup-for-ML.md

 nvcc -V
 {% endhighlight %}

-#### <a href="#install-cuda-runtime-and-examples">Install CUDA runtime and examples</a>
+#### <a href="#install-cuda-libraries">Install CUDA libraries</a>
 Tensorflow uses the graphics card through specific CUDA libraries.
-Counterintuitively, the archive of releases is available only on following links to download the latest version.
-You will have to create/log into an NVIDIA account to download these.
-Login and download the following .deb files for `cuDNN v7.0.5 (Dec 5, 2017), for CUDA 9.0` from [this link][download-cuDNN].
+The archive of releases can be found by following links to download the latest version.
+You may have to create an account/login to download the .deb files for `cuDNN v7.0.5 (Dec 5, 2017), for CUDA 9.0` from [https://developer.nvidia.com/rdp/cudnn-download](https://developer.nvidia.com/rdp/cudnn-download).
 - cuDNN v7.0.5 Runtime Library for Ubuntu16.04 (Deb)
 - cuDNN v7.0.5 Developer Library for Ubuntu16.04 (Deb)
 - cuDNN v7.0.5 Code Samples and User Guide for Ubuntu16.04 (Deb)